Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Custom email series

-Meanwhile, Omnisend provides one of the most sophisticated marketing automation solutions in the current market.
-Here you can find:
+Meanwhile, Omnisend provides one of the most sophisticated marketing automation solutions in the market.
+You can find:

-- A long list of pre-built email automation series: welcome, post-purchase, product, browse and car abandonment, re-activation, etc. (Learn about the four most effective workflows in ecommerce)
+- A long list of pre-built email automation series: welcome, post-purchase, product, browse and cart abandonment, re-activation, etc. (Learn the four workflows every retailer needs)

 - Robust customer segmentation and personalization for automated messages

-- Possibility to incorporate text messages and web push notifications into the same workflow.
+- Possibility to incorporate emails, text messages and web push notifications into the same workflow.

 The broad opportunities provided by Omnisend’s marketing automation are perhaps the most significant deciding factor when comparing it to Constant Contact.
 With that said, let’s take a look at other important aspects.